Introducing a new cat to an existing pet

 Allow visual contact

-Being able to smell and see each other before meeting can help put your cats at ease and allow them to understand a little more about what’s going on.
+Being able to smell and see each other before meeting can help put your cats at ease, and allow them to understand a little more about what’s going on.
 You can do this by letting them see each other through:

-• a door held slightly ajar (so they can’t pass through)
+• A door held slightly ajar (so they can’t pass through).

-• a tall stair gate
+• A tall stair gate.

-• doors that have windows
+• Doors that have windows.

 Calm first introductions

-• Make sure your cats are either playing or eating
+• Make sure your cats are either playing or eating.

-• If they show signs of distress, replace the barrier and separate the cats
+• If they show signs of distress, replace the barrier and separate the cats.

-• Keep trying even if they don’t get on at first, these things can take time
+• Keep trying, even if they don’t get on at first – these things can take time.

 Provide them with their own space

-If you are struggling with introducing your pets or have started to experience a breakdown in an initially good introduction, it is a good idea to seek professional help.
-Speak to your vet who will be able to provide you with advice or refer you to a qualified behaviourist.
+If you’re struggling to introduce your pets, or they’ve started to experience a breakdown in an initially positive introduction, it’s worth seeking professional help.
+Speak to your vet, who’ll be able to provide advice or refer you to a qualified behaviourist.

 Free vet video calls for your cat